wayneintest/qa-journey/README.md

 &emsp;-<b>"The Complete 2024 Software Testing Bootcamp"</b> by <i>Tarek Roshdy</i><br>
 Here's what I learned so far:

-October 7, 2024<br>
-&emsp;-What is Quality Assurance (QA), why is it needed, and what are some of the QA activities
+October 7, 2024:&emsp;What is Quality Assurance (QA), why is it needed, and what are some of the QA activities

 October 8, 2024<br>
 &emsp;-What are the common roles in a software development team<br>